Card options available on Causeway Bridge Southbound Toll

 Greater New Orleans Expressway Commission announced that drivers can now use credits cards as a form of payment.

-With the new payment addition drivers should keep in mind that there will be surcharge from their credit card company.
+With the new payment option, drivers should keep in mind that there will be surcharge from their credit card company.

-Within the first two days of the credit card option, roughly 100 people have already began testing out the new method.
+Within the first two days of the credit card option, roughly 100 people have already begun testing out the new method.

 The toll cost totals six dollars with the fee for a card.
 Receipt options are available upon request.